cezarypiatek/cezarypiatek.github.io/src/content/post/why-click-with-selenium-so-hard.md

  bot.dom.isShown = function(elem, opt_ignoreOpacity)
  ```

- And everything seems so true, except that I was unable to find code which is responsible for checking if element is inside current viewport (maybe there another layer of proxy methods specific to given driver implementation).
-Another problem is that this code doesn't cover scenario when our click target element is behind the others.
+ And everything seems so true, except that I was unable to find code which is responsible for checking if element is inside current viewport (maybe there is another layer of proxy methods specific to given driver implementation).
+Another problem is that this code doesn't cover the scenario when our click target element is placed behind others.
 This could be easily detected with javascript

  ```cs
 static bool IsElementInteractable(this RemoteWebDriver driver, IWebElement element)